 Which seems odd as they are 150′ tall and loud enough to make it hard to hold conversation – but as you reach the junction that leads off to the falls you can be so caught up in the uphill slog that you miss the sign and side trail on your right.

-There’s a small set of stairs cut into the trail just past the junction that inspired one of my most impressive string of curses to date – and that’s saying something.
+You should know … there’s a small set of stairs cut into the trail just past the junction that inspired one of my most impressive string of curses to date – and that’s saying something.

 Emperor Falls campground is 500m further up the trail.
 In our state, exhausted from a long day (ten hours on the trail) it was truly the longest 500m I’ve ever traveled.

 When we got to the campground we tried to find an open tent site as quickly as possible.
 We needed rest and we needed food.
+Having never done this before, there was a true moment of panic when it became obvious there was only one available site, even though we had two booked.

 It turned out the only site that was left empty was on the one end, right on the river and with an amazing view of Mt.
 Robson.
 Our two tents fit snuggly on the one pad, and rules be damned, we set them up as quickly as we could.

 After a quiet dinner by the river, we packed up our dinner things and put them in the bear locker.
 A quick visit to the outhouse, with bear spray in hand as it is a distance to the loo, and then off to bed.
 It was before 9pm.
+It’s light out much later in August, but we couldn’t stay awake.

 I had packed a small day-pack like this Marmot Kompressor, and it was a good, no great, idea … a really great idea … my pack is super comfortable but the thought of putting it on again so soon just elicited yet another string of cursing.